Samuel Morrison (taekwondo): International

 Morrison's attempt to qualify for 2012 Summer Olympics by entering the 2011 Asian Taekwondo Olympic Qualification Tournament failed.
 He attributed his failure to a lack of discipline and composure amidst bad calls, as well as his opponent's tactics.
 Morrison's attempt to qualify for the 2016 Summer Olympics by competing at the 2016 Asian Taekwondo Olympic Qualification Tournament. also failed, although he was able to reach the Quarter finals.

+He plans within 2023, after the 2023 Southeast Asian Games and 2022 Asian Games.

 Personal life

 Morrison's father is a retired American Naval serviceman, and currently teaches History in the District of Columbia, and is based in Maryland.
 Morrison's mother is Filipina.
+Morrison has a family of his own and have a child.